-NTCIR-12 [19], the main task was formula+text search on two different collections.
+NTCIR-11 [3] considered the formula+text search task as the main task and introduced an additional Wikipedia open subtask, using the same set of topics with a different collection and different evaluation methods.
+Finally, in NTCIR-12 [4], the main task was formula+text search on two different collections.
 A second task was Wikipedia Formula Browsing (WFB), focusing on formula search.
-Formula similarity search (the simto task) was at third, where the goal was to find formulae 'similar' (not identical) to the formula query.
+Formula similarity search (the simto task) was a third task, where the goal was to find formulae 'similar' (not identical) to the formula query.

-An earlier effort to develop a test collection started with the Mathematical REtrieval Collection (MREC) [8], a set of 439,423 scientific documents that contained more than 158 million formulae.
+An earlier effort to develop a test collection started with the Mathematical REtrieval Collection (MREC) [5], a set of 439,423 scientific documents that contained more than 158 million formulae.
 This was initially only a collection, with no shared relevance judgments (although the effectiveness of individual systems was measured by manually assessing a set of topics).
-The Cambridge University MathIR Test Collection (CUMTC) [18] subsequently built on MREC, adding 160 test queries derived from 120 MathOverflow discussion threads (although not all queries contained math).
+The Cambridge University MathIR Test Collection (CUMTC) [6] subsequently built on MREC, adding 160 test queries derived from 120 MathOverflow discussion threads (although not all queries contained math).
 CUMTC relevance judgments were constructed using citations to MREC documents cited in MathOverflow answers.